![]() |

 |

-Plague The Return of Smallpox Anthrax Brucellosis Prairie Dogs Encephalitis West Nile Virus Ashes, Ashes, All Fall Dead |
+Plague The Return of Smallpox Anthrax Brucellosis Prairie Dogs Encephalitis West Nile Virus Ebola Ashes, Ashes, All Fall Dead |

 Symptoms